-A cafeteria-style benefits program is offered to all eligible employees.
+The City offers an IRS-qualified cafeteria-style benefits program to all eligible employees called Flexible Benefits Plan.
 This plan provides a variety of tax-free benefit options.
-Eligible employees means any employee in a one-half, three quarter, or full-time status.
-Eligible employees excludes all employees in an hourly status.
-The City agrees that it will not arbitrarily or unreasonably deny Local 145 the opportunity to offer a health insurance plan to active and/or retired employees.
+Eligible employees mean any employee in a one-half, three quarter, or full-time status.
+Eligible employees exclude all employees in an hourly status.